Rewant Ram Danga

 Rewant Ram Danga is an Indian politician.
 He is a member of the Rajasthan Legislative Assembly representing Khinvsar, Nagaur as a member of the Bharatiya Janata Party.

 Political career

 Danga began his political career with the Rashtriya Loktantrik Party but joined the Bharatiya Janta Party ahead of the 2023 Rajasthan Assembly elections and was a BJP candidate from Khinwsar.
 He lost the 2023 Rajasthan assembly election to Hanuman Beniwal by a margin of 2,059 votes.
+He won the bypoll in 2024 by a margin of 13,870 votes to become MLA again.
+In December 2025, he was caught behind camera asking for 40% bribe for development projects under the Member of Legislative Assembly Local Area Development Fund scheme.